 Low water levels in your pool cause the skimmer to suck in air instead of water.
 If the skimmer sucks in air, you’ll see air bubbles burst from the return jets down the line.

 In general, water levels need to be at least halfway up the skimmer.
 If the water in your pool is lower than that, simply adding more water should fix the air bubble problem.

 After checking that the water level is adequate, check the skimmer basket.
-If it’s not seated correctly, or if it’s damaged or clogged, it can compromise water suction.
+It can compromise water suction if it’s not seated correctly or damaged or clogged.

 While you’re at it, check the weir.
 The weir is the door that sits on the front of the skimmer.
 Sometimes it gets jammed, which leads to poor water suction.

 If water suction is compromised, you can end up with air in your pool lines and air bubbles in your pool.